 Find the latest in technology and business innovations regarding the vacuum and sewing industries.
 The Vacuum Dealers Trade Association Tradeshow has over 3,000 industry professionals this year to see all the latest vacuum products from all over the world.

 We all know what it’s like at the airport: waiting in lines for tickets, waiting in lines for luggage, waiting lines for food, drinks, magazines, everything!
 Even waiting in lines to book your airport shuttle.
-That’s why Showtime Tours wants to make it as easy as possible.
+That’s why Bell Trans wants to make it as easy as possible.
 Don’t worry about booking a shuttle at the airport anymore, book it in advance with our online reservation tool.

 Save a lot of hassle and a little money by booking your next Las Vegas shuttle online!

 Are you traveling around Las Vegas this New Year?
 Remember that the Strip shuts down the roads for transportation on New Year’s Eve.
 The Vegas Strip essentially becomes one giant block party and with over 320,000 people expected to visit in 2016, things can get intense.
 This is why the Nevada Department of Transportation in conjunction with the metro police and highway patrol will be shutting down the Las Vegas Strip from 5 PM on New Year’s Eve (December 31, 2015) to 6 AM on New Year’s Day (January 1, 2016).
 This means all roads leading to Las Vegas Blvd and all on and off ramps leading to I-15 will be closed.